Primary Navigation Mobile

 What power options are there?

-Vauxhall has designed the drive modes in the Mokka Electric to limit power and maximise range – Eco limits power to 82hp, Normal allows up to 109hp and switching to Sport means all of the 136hp available is on tap.
-It’s not Tesla Model 3 quick, and those expecting rapid acceleration might be a little disappointed, especially in Eco drive mode, but it certainly feels nippy enough in town.
+Vauxhall has designed the drive modes in the Mokka Electric GS and Ultimate versions to allow owners to balance performance and driving range.
+Eco mode limits power to 82hp, Normal allows up to 109hp and switching to Sport means all of the power is available is on tap.
+It’s not Tesla Model 3 quick, and those expecting rapid acceleration might be a little disappointed, especially in Eco drive mode.
+But it certainly feels nippy enough in town for us, even if it tails off noticeably above 50mph.

-In all but Eco mode, the distance to empty range indicator reduces depressingly quickly.
-Battery capacity is represented in percentages, and in cold weather, this can reduce at the same rate as the miles left in the ‘tank’.
-That would indicate a usable range of 100 miles in typical winter driving.
+In all but Eco mode, we found the distance to empty range indicator reduces depressingly quickly.
+Battery capacity is represented in percentages, and in cold weather, this can reduce at almost the same rate as the miles left in the ‘tank’.
+That would indicate a usable driving range of 120 miles in typical winter driving, with a little more in the Long Range version.

 152